Why use this platform? Why cancel certified emission reductions (CERs)?

 Problem related to certificate (for Purchasers)

-In the unlikely event that you have paid for CERs for cancellation and have not received a certificate within 72 hours after your payment transaction is complete and confirmed, contact us at firstname.lastname@example.org and include ‘Certificate not received’ in the subject line.
+In the unlikely event that you have paid for CERs for cancellation and have not received a certificate within 72 hours after your payment transaction is completed and confirmed, contact us at firstname.lastname@example.org and include ‘Certificate not received’ in the subject line.

 We note that the reason you give for purchasing CERs for cancellation, which appears on your certificate, cannot be changed after purchase.